 In all seriousness, credit cards make it easy to lose track of how much you’ve spent, especially in the free-for-all that is this holiday season.
-It’s also normal to bury your head in the sand when your bills get out of hand.
+It’s also normal to bury your head in the sand when your bills get overwhelming.
 But you can’t solve a problem unless you know exactly what it is — or, in this case, how much.
-This is all to say that you need to look at your balances.
+To cut to the chase: Look at your balances.

 Know your credit score.

 Credit-card debt doesn’t necessarily hurt your credit score — in fact, plenty of people with lots of debt maintain great credit.
 (Conversely, lots of people with no debt have low scores, but we don’t need to get into that right now.)
 The important thing is to keep your score as high as possible because it will improve your options for paying off debt when you have it, among other benefits.